 Participant(s) – eligible person(s) who have submitted a Pre-Registration Form for the Senior Citizen Visitor Program/Nā Kūpuna Program

-- Participants may use facilities and attend programs open to the general public (e.g. galleries, library, bookstore, cafeteria, and public lectures).
+- Due to COVID-19, access to facilities for the general public may have changed. (e.g. galleries, library, bookstore, cafeteria, public libraries).

 - Participants are responsible for maintaining a personal email account and checking it regularly to see communication from the program office.